OISTE/repository/tmp/testcp.md

 ### Private key backup

-*Backup for SSL Certificates is considered equivalent of escrow and not permitted, as stipulated in section 4.12 of this CP and in the CPS published by the Issuing CA.*
+*Backup for TLS Certificates is considered equivalent of escrow and not permitted, as stipulated in section 4.12 of this CP and in the CPS published by the Issuing CA.*